bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

     1. #e27onun2k9 iterateGenKnapsack

 ```
+`iterateGenKnapsack`:
-`iterateGenKnapsack` wraps the generic `iterateGen` function and supplies
+ - wraps the generic `iterateGen` function
-our custom fitness function, and will construct a random population if
+ - supplies our custom fitness function
-we do not supply an existing population.
+ - will construct a random population if we do not supply an existing population

 ```ucm
 .uniopt.evo.genetic.ex.knapsack> view iterateGenKnapsack